 While your stamina is 0, you take a -2 penalty to the speed class of all actions and you move at half your normal movement rate.

 There are two categories of rest: short and long.
 A short rest lasts at least 15 minutes, while a long rest lasts 8 hours.
 You can take as many short rests as you like, but you can only gain the benefits of a long rest twice per day.
 While resting, you may not perform any activity more strenuous than casually walking around camp or preparing a simple meal.
-The effects of each type of rest depend on how wounded you are.
-If you are exhausted, you cannot heal wounds or fatigue by resting, including during the rest that heals your exhaustion.
+The effects of each type of rest depend on how wounded you are and whether or not you are exhausted.

 A short rest recovers half of your maximum stamina.
-If you are moderately wounded or less, it also removes a single light wound if you have any.
+If you are moderately wounded or less and not exhausted, it also removes a single light wound if you have any.

-A long rest recovers all stamina and cures exhaustion or removes one light wound.
-If you are lightly or moderately wounded, it also removes all fatigue and heals any remaining light wounds.
-If you are severely wounded, it reduces your fatigue by 1.
-In any case, if you have no light wounds at the beginning of the rest, then your lowest level wound is reduced by one level.
+A long rest recovers all stamina and either cures exhaustion or, if you are not exhausted, has additional effects depending on your wound level.
+At all wound levels, your lowest level wound is reduced by one level, or removed if it is light.
+If you are lightly or moderately wounded, you also remove all fatigue and heal all light wounds.
+If you are severely wounded, you reduce your fatigue by 1.
 A long rest does not require that you sleep through it, but you cannot benefit from a long rest if you have not slept a full night's sleep within 24 hours of the end of the rest.
 Most characters require 8 hours of sleep minus half an hour for each point of Vitality, though certain races may require more or less.

 Interrupting a Rest